juangamella/causal-chamber/hardware/README.md

 ## Disclaimer

-To build the chambers you will need some common assembly tools and access to some more specialized equipment: a laser cutter of sufficient size (we used the [Trotec Speedy 400](https://www.troteclaser.com/de-ch/lasermaschinen/lasergravurmaschine-speedy)) and an electronics bench (for soldering and testing).
+To build the chambers you will need some common assembly tools and access to some more specialized equipment: a laser cutter of sufficient size and an electronics bench (for soldering and testing).
 We assume that you already posses the pertinent knowledge to use them.

-If you would like to build the chambers but you lack the necessary skills or equipment, there is a *chance* we can build them for you or find an alternative solution.
-Please reach out to [Juan L. Gamella](mailto:juan.gamella@stat.math.ethz.ch) for inquiries.
+If you would like to build the chambers but lack the necessary skills or equipment, there is a *chance* we can build them for you or find an alternative solution.
+Please reach out to [Juan L. Gamella](mailto:juan.gamella@stat.math.ethz.ch) for such inquiries.

 ## Licenses